 - Somatic variants A track containing variants in the somatic sample.
 Their allele frequencies must be provided.

 - Type of variant track with known variants Choose if the track with known variants is a variant database (Variant database) or a matching germline variant track (Germline variants).
 This will determine if LOH detection is performed in unpaired mode or in matched tumor normal mode.

 - Known variants If "Variant database" is chosen above, provide a variant track of known SNPs in the population annotated with allele frequencies (e.g. dbSNP).
 The variant track can be restricted to the target region to improve computation time.
 This can be done using the Filter Based on Overlap tool, see https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Filter_Based_on_Overlap.html.
 If "Germline variants" are chosen above, provide a variant track with matching germline variants.
 The variants are automatically filtered to heterozygous variants.
 For optimal performance, the variants should be high confidence.

-- Centromeres If provided, the centromeric regions will be excluded from the region-level ploidy track.
+- Centromeres If provided, targets overlapping the centromeric regions will be excluded.

 - Minimum normalization, Maximum normalization If `Normalize coverage using allele frequencies` is enabled this defines the limits to the amount of normalization done.

 - Minimum sample purity The lowest sample purity the model can estimate.
 It is hard to distinguish a sample with only a few CNV and LOH events from a sample with very low purity.
 Set this parameter to the lowest purity that the model is allowed to use.

 - Transition factory The transition factor controls the chance of switching state.
 A higher transition factor makes state switches less probable.

 - HMM decoding method Method for optimizing and decoding Hidden Markov Model (VITERBI or POSTERIOR).